jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

 Abstract:
 We're teaching online classes, so students have computers, which makes statistical tables (Z,t,F,binomial,etc.) obsolete.
-We should teach our students to use computers for calculation, so that we can focus our teaching efforts on the higher level concepts.
+We should teach our students to use computers as scientific calculators, so that we can focus our teaching efforts on the higher level concepts.
-In particular, we should teach programming languages as scientific calculators.
 I'll present some concrete examples and strategies for teaching the R language in a lower division statistics course.
 You don't need to know R or programming to take this approach.